-3881-3883, 4881-4883 Internship This course provides students with an opportunity to apply classroom learning in an organization that lines up with their career goals under the direction of a work supervisor and the guidance of a university professor.
+3881-3883, 4881-4883 Internship This course provides students with an opportunity to apply classroom learning in an organization that lines up with their career goals under the direction of a work supervisor and the guidance of a University professor.
 Students must complete 45 hours of internship work for each hour of academic credit.
 All internships must be approved by the academic dean in the discipline in which the faculty supervisor resides.
 An Internship form must be filed with the office of Career Services.
 At the conclusion of the internship, the student must submit a written report that documents completion of the required number of hours and the internship supervisor at the participating organization will evaluate the student's performance to the faculty supervisor.
 Other requirements may be included in the course syllabi.

 1891-1893, 2891-2893, 3891-3893, 4891-4893 Practicum Practical and applied learning experience in a discipline or profession.
-Practicum classes are designed so that students work directly with the teaching faculty and due not require a third party supervisor.
+Practicum classes are designed so that students work directly with the teaching faculty and do not require a third party supervisor.
 Typically students will complete 45 hours of work for each hour of practicum credit.
-All practicum must be approved by academic dean in the discipline in which the faculty supervisor resides.
-An Internship form must be filed with the office of Career Services.
+All practicum courses must be approved by the Chief Academic Officer or designee.
 It may be repeated to a maximum of 12 hours total credit.